cristobalramos/Laravel-5-REST-API-Scaffold/README.md

 If you're familiar with [Laravel 5 Generators Extended](https://github.com/laracasts/Laravel-5-Generators-Extended), then this is basically the same thing but with only one command and some nice things.

 ## Commands
-- `scaffold:create --model --plural --schema` Creates Migration, Seeder, Factory, Test, Model, Controller and Resources.
+- `scaffold:create --model  --schema` Creates Migration, Seeder, Factory, Test, Model, Controller and Resource.
 - `scaffold:flush` Drop Tables, Views, Triggers and Procedures without touching the Grants.

 :warning: Only scaffold:create is full operative.
 Don't use scaffold:flush if you don't understand the code.